 When there is increased fire activity in multiple GAs and high demand and limited availability of IMTs, it is necessary to manage assignment of these critical resources nationally.
 NMAC will activate the NMAC CIMT Coordinator who will gather intelligence and make recommendations to NMAC on the allocation of these critical resources.
-The follow standard practices will apply when this role is activated:
+The following standard practices will apply when this role is activated:

-- All requests (including extension requests) for CIMTs and NIMO IMTs must be approved by the NMAC.
-This applies to all assignments, internal and external to the GA. - For emerging incidents posing an imminent threat, internal IMTs (including those on preposition) can be mobilized immediately if the following criteria are met: - o The incident is new, emerging, and/or the situation has changed dramatically. - The consequences of any delay in mobilization are clearly articulable and include a likelihood of life-threatening situations and/or real property damage. - o An internal CIMT is available to be mobilized immediately.
-An internal resource would include resources on GA preposition but not those on a national preposition. - O Notification to the NMAC liaison for the geographic area and the NICC is required at the time an immediate threat mobilization is proposed.
+- All requests (including extension requests) for CIMTs and NIMOs must be approved by the NMAC.
+This applies to all assignments, internal and external to the GA. - Reallocation of assigned CIMTs within the GA will be done in coordination with the NMAC liaison and the NMAC CIMT Coordinator. - For emerging incidents posing an imminent threat, internal IMTs (including those on preposition) can be mobilized immediately if the following criteria are met: - o The incident is new, emerging, and/or the situation has changed dramatically. - The consequences of any delay in mobilization are clearly articulable and include a likelihood of life-threatening situations and/or real property damage. - o An internal CIMT is available to be mobilized immediately.
+An internal resource would include resources on GA preposition but not those on a national preposition. - Notification to the NMAC liaison for the geographic area and the NMAC CIMT Coordinator is required at the time an immediate threat mobilization is proposed.
 NMAC will provide a decision as soon as possible regardless of time of day or NMAC meeting schedule.
 This decision will be promptly communicated through the GA's NMAC liaison and the coordination system.